boschresearch/amira_blender_rendering/Readme.md

 ## Headless Rendering on the GPU Cluster<a name="clusterrendering"></a>

 If you want to render on the Renningen GPU Cluster, follow the steps outlined below.
-Also make sure to set the environment variables that were introcude above, and have required data (such as environment maps) at proper locations.
+Also make sure to set the environment variables that were introduced above, and have required data (such as environment maps) at proper locations.